clemcer/loggifly/README.md

 ### 🐳 Containers

-This is where you set containers and their respective keywords / regex patterns and optional settings.<br>
+Here you can define containers and assign keywords, regex patterns, and optional settings to each one.<br>
 The container names must match the exact container names you would get with `docker ps`.<br>

-#### Basic Container Config

 <details><summary><em>Click to expand:</em><strong> Container Config: </strong></summary>